Béni Abbès: Location

 Béni Abbès is built on a rocky hill on the left bank of Oued Saoura.
 The city is bordered to the north, east and west by the Grand Erg Occidental and south and southwest by the valley of the Saoura.
 The most interesting mountains near Béni Abbès are in the Ougarta Range (around the oasis of Ougarta) found around 50 km to the south and southwest.

 Climate

-Béni Abbès has a hot and arid desert climate (Köppen climate classification BWk).
+Béni Abbès has a hot and arid desert climate (Köppen climate classification BWh).
 There is usually very little rain, but occasional heavy rains can occur, causing flooding in the Oued Saoura.
 The sky is almost always blue both in winter and summer.

 December, January and February are the coldest months, when it is between 4 °C and 18 °C. During the summer months, temperatures can reach 45 °C with a humidity of about 10% during the day.

 Flora and fauna

 The Saharan ecosystem dominates all the territory of Béni Abbès.
 Flora and fauna are not as extensive as in other parts of Algeria, however, a variety of plants and creatures have been found here.
 There is perhaps a surprising range of flora and fauna that can survive in this hot and arid climate.

 The vegetation of Béni Abbès consists mainly of xeric species.
 Infrequent rainfall affects the development of plants in the three different types of terrain types found near Béni Abbès: hamada, erg and wadi.

 Acacia trees and wild herbs are scattered on the mountain and Hamada, especially near Zeghamra.
 Some wild herbs in the region are medicinal and used by people traditionally to treat many diseases.
 Among others, these include Ouezouaza (Santolina rosmarinifolea), Gartofa (Santolina chamaycyparissus), Shih (Artemisia herba-alba), and Terfesse (Terfeziaceae), a mushroom used by the Abbassian cuisine to replace meat.

 An excellent dune-fixing plant Rtéme (Retama raetam) grows on ergs.
 The predominant plant of the Wadi is the Fnine (Tamarix), a plant resistant to saline soils.

 Many species of the Saharan regions' animals are found around Béni Abbès.

 The most important mammals are the dorcas gazelle (Gazella dorcas) and rhim gazelle (Gazella leptoceros), both highly threatened by uncontrolled hunting.
 The sand cat (Felis margarita), striped hyena (Hyaena hyaena) and the fennec fox (Vulpes zerda) are observed in the area only rarely.
 Rodents found in the area include sand rat (Psammomys obesus), greater Egyptian gerbil (Gerbillus pyramidum) and the Libyan jird (Meriones libycus).

 Reptiles in the region include the Sandfish (Scincus scincus) and the dob (Uromastyx).

 Birds seen around Béni Abbès include bou-ali (house sparrow), bou-tkelem (Spanish sparrow) and raptors such as el-béz (northern goshawk), skàr (lanner falcon) and el-bouma (little owl).

 In the recent decades or hundreds of years, the local extinction of many animal species has been reported due to drought and lack of prey, for example, al-naàme (ostrich) and the cheetah (Acinonyx jubatus).